 Registration for the Junior Soccer Academy at TUSC will begin in late June.
 Players can also register over the Winter break for the following Spring season.
 There is NO TRYOUT process for junior players.

-There will be a team meeting for parents in the Summer and early Spring.
-All meetings will cover the same material, parents need only attend one.
-Location and time for the meetings will be determined at a later date.
+There will be a team meeting for parents in the Summer to discuss the program.
+Location and time of the meeting will be determined at a later date.

 Practices for Fall will begin in early August, and end in mid November.